 Once an inspection reassesses building reconstruction cost, the insurance company will change your policy.
 Normally you are given a reasonable delay to review the inspection if the change was unforeseen.
 However, expect that following the notification that the building value is being adjusted that the change will likely be transacted within 15 days.
 If you need to discuss the change, it is important to do so with your broker or insurance representative, as soon as you get a notification.
 This will ensure that you have time to review the situation before any charges or changes occur on your insurance.

 Can an Insurance Inspection Cause an Insurance Problem?

 Most of the time insurance inspections just allow verification that everything is okay with a building value, that your home is safe, and provides tips for avoiding risk of fire, theft, or other liabilities.
-The insurance inspection is there to give you a sense of assurance that you are insured properly, and is meant to be a helpful experience.
-The only time an insurance inspection may be foreseen as a “problem” to you will be if you get recommendations that are urgent and immediate, or have serious damage in your home that may cause a risk to yourself or others (such as water leaking through the roof, or balconies without proper railings, for example).
+The insurance inspection is there to give you a sense of assurance that you are insured properly.
+It is meant to be a helpful experience.
+The only time an insurance inspection may be foreseen as a “problem” to you will be if you get recommendations that are urgent and immediate.
+Or there is serious damage in your home that causes a risk to yourself or others (such as water leaking through the roof, or balconies without proper railings, for example).